 Undergraduate students may repeat a course for a change of grade.
-A request to repeat a course for a change of grade must be submitted through DegreeWorks, the online degree audit system, during registration.
+A request to repeat a course for a change of grade must be submitted through the Undergraduate Course Repeat form during registration.
 Both grades will be recorded on all transcripts issued.
 Only the second grade will be used to compute the GPA, even if the second grade is lower, except when the second grade is I, R, S, U, W, X, or AU.
 The undergraduate course repeat policy is as follows:

 - A course repeated for a grade change must be taken within one calendar year after initial enrollment in that course or the next time it is offered, whichever is longer.

 - The same course may be repeated only once for a change of grade.

 - A maximum of three 100- and 200-level courses may be repeated for a change of grade.
 A maximum of three 300- and 400-level courses may be repeated for a change of grade.
 Course repeats not used for 100- and 200-level courses cannot be carried forward to 300- and 400-level courses.